 The burden of the word of the LORD to Israel by Malachi.
 I have loved you, says the LORD.
 Yet you say, Wherein have you loved us?
 Was not Esau Jacob's brother? says the LORD: yet I loved Jacob, and I hated Esau, and laid his mountains and his heritage waste for the dragons of the wilderness.
 Whereas Edom says, We are impoverished, but we will return and build the desolate places; thus says the LORD of hosts, They shall build, but I will throw down; and they shall call them, The border of wickedness, and, The people against whom the LORD has indignation for ever.
 And your eyes shall see, and you shall say, The LORD will be magnified from the border of Israel.
 (Malachi 1:1-5)

 Ever since the birth of Jacob and Esau, there has been a battle, with Esau (Edom) taking up arms against his brother.
 In a moment of "living in the now" and considering only his flesh, Esau gave up his birthright.
 Out of Jacob came the nation of Israel, God's chosen people.
 Even though the Lord dealt harshly with Israel because of their rebellion and unfaithfulness, His mercy was never-failing.
 Their father, Jacob, had desired that special place promised to his father Isaac and his grandfather Abraham.
-God loved him and to this day loves the people Israel.
+God loved him, and to this day loves the people Israel.
 His "hatred" for Esau was because this self-centered, self-serving, evil man had "despised" what God had promised to him, as the firstborn to Isaac and Rebekah.
 Because of a "need" to satisfy his flesh he threw it all away.
 What an affront to the God Who promised him life!
 Ever since that time he has been the enemy of Israel.
 God's "hatred" is justifiable in light of Edom's choice and what his original choice will mean in the coming days.

 The final battle

 In the book of Revelation we read of a battle to end all battles.
 It is commonly called The Battle of Armaggedon.
 The word "Armageddon" is actually derived from the Hebrew word "Megiddo," which means "rendezvous."
-The real battle at Armageddon is the final battle of God against all flesh - and He wins!
+The real battle at Armageddon is the final battle of God against evil flesh - and He wins!

 In Revelation, John tells of the unclean spirits of demons coming out of the mouths of the dragon, the beast, and the false prophet.
 These spirits perform signs, going throughout the earth "to gather them to the battle of that great day of God Almighty…And they gathered them together to the place called in Hebrew, Armageddon."
 The kings and people of the world are being brought to a place of "rendezvous" with the King of Kings, Who with His presence destroys every one of them.
 They are coming to war against Him, but they lose!